 If the location of the puncture is near the edge or on the sidewall of the tyre then unfortunately we aren’t able to repair this and you will need a replacement tyre.

 Punctures larger than 6 mm in diameter are not able to be repaired

 The condition of the tyre

-Whilst runflat tyres have obvious safety benefits, one of their drawbacks is that they cannot be safely repaired in the event of a puncture.
-This is because due to the technology of the runflat tyre it’s very difficult to see if any damage has occurred to the tyre structure or for how long it’s been driven on with the puncture.
-Whilst some garages will offer to repair runflat tyres we would never recommend it is safe to do so.
+Whilst runflat tyres have obvious safety benefits, we do have to be a little more cautious when assessing whether they can be repaired.
+This is largely due to the technology of the runflat tyre which makes it more difficult to see if any damage has occurred to the tyre structure or for how long it’s been driven on with the puncture.

-We will only ever repair a puncture if we know it is safe to do so; whilst it’s annoying if you have to replace a punctured tyre your safety has to be the top priority.
-When we carry out a puncture repair, we also replace the valve and balance the wheel ensuring a complete and professional service.
+We can repair runflat tyres but will only do so if we know it is safe; whilst it’s annoying if you have to replace a punctured tyre your safety has to be the top priority.